jupyterhub/nbgitpuller/README.md

    just deleting the file locally & clicking the link again.
 3. If a file exists locally but is untracked by git (maybe someone uploaded it manually), then rename the file, and pull in remote copy.

+# When to use / not use nbgitpuller

+You should use this when:

+1. You are running a JupyterHub for a class & want an easy way to distribute materials to your students without them having to understand what git is.
+2. You have a different out of band method for collecting completed assignments / notebooks from students, since they can not just 'push it back' via git.

+You should *not* use this when:

+1. You are an instructor using a JupyterHub / running notebooks locally to create materials and push them to a git repository.
+You should just use git directly, since the assumptions and design of nbgitpuller **will** surprise you in unexpected ways if you are pushing with git but pulling with nbgitpuller.
+2. Your students are performing manual git operations on the git repository cloned as well as using nbgitpuller.
+Mixing manual git operations + automatic nbgitpuller operations is going to cause surprises on an ongoing basis, and should be avoided.

 # Constructing the nbgitpuller URL